top of page

 Reputation isn’t built online.

-It’s built through service, consistency, and follow-through.
+It’s built through service, consistency, relationships, and follow-through.

-Online systems simply reflect—or distort—that reality.
+Online systems simply reflect — or distort — that reality.

 Amanda McKeen with podcast guest Bernd Weber in Littleton NH